 Which halls you can apply for

-We have five halls of residence, which are open to different groups of students, with different standard tenancy lengths.
+We have four halls of residence which are open to groups of students, with different standard tenancy lengths.

-- Harrow Hall: New and continuing undergraduates (38 week tenancy) and postgraduates on courses at Harrow (38 week tenancy with the option to extend throughout the summer).
+- Harrow Hall: New and continuing undergraduates (38 week tenancy) and postgraduates on courses at Harrow (38 week tenancy with the option to extend throughout the summer for academic reasons).

 For more information on our halls, visit our Accommodation page.